 If you've ever deleted a photo album by mistake or had your smartphone accidentally wipe everything from your gallery, then you know that particular variety of ''bottomless pit in your gut'' feeling.
-Never fear, your lost photos are not really lost at all.
+Never fear - your lost photos are not really lost at all.
 We'll show you just how easy it is to recover photos on Android.
 There's only one thing to remember: act fast.

-First of all: turn off Wi-Fi and data connections on your phone.
+It's helpful, once you have the app, to then turn off Wi-Fi and data connections on your phone.
 The reason to do this is that when data is deleted, whether photos, music or documents, it is not actually deleted until something has been written over it in the device's memory.

 Now that we've explained how to recover deleted photos on Android, the next step is to prevent this situation from happening again.
 To do this, we recommend using an app such as Google Photos.
-This offers unlimited photo storage (so long as the files aren't too large) and the backup function is easy to set up.
+It offers unlimited photo storage (so long as the files aren't too large) and the backup function is easy to set up.

 Once you've installed the app just go to its Settings, then Backup & sync, and you can choose how often – and by which method – you wish to backup your photos.
 For a complete guide on how to use Google photos, hit the link.

 Have you had any disastrous lost data accidents before?
 What did you do to recover deleted photos on Android?
 Tell us in the comments.